Qmillion: Career

 Qmillion's professional musical career began in Minneapolis where he collaborated with Jesse Johnson as a member of Johnson's band before he wrote and produced songs with Johnson for TaMara and the Seen, Paula Abdul, Cheryl Lynn, and After 7.

 In 1992 Qmillion moved to Los Angeles, produced and wrote songs for, Brownstone, Shello, Paula Abdul, George Howard, Billy Preston, E-Dee, Ms. Triniti, Beenie Man, Wayne Wonder, Kurupt among others.

 In 2011, Qmillion carried several credits in "Out the Gate" a feature film loosely based on the life of E-Dee; writing the screenplay and composing the score to the picture.
 The film was released to theaters in Los Angeles, New York, Atlanta, Toronto, as well as Jamaica.
 Newspaper Atlanta Daily World wrote the movie "appears to be on its way to becoming a classic".

 In 2013 Qmillion's achievement for recording and mixing recording artist Robert Glasper's critically acclaimed Black Radio album, gained him a Grammy Award for Best R&B Album at the 55th Grammy Awards.

-In 2022 Qmillion has been nominated for Grammy Award for Best Engineered Album, Non-Classical for Black Radio III by Robert Glasper on the 2023 Grammys.
-To date, he has mixed projects with 14 Grammy nominations, 3 of those projects have won.
+In 2022 Qmillion was nominated for Grammy Award for Best Engineered Album, Non-Classical for Black Radio III by Robert Glasper on the 2023 Grammys, and won for or Black Radio III by Robert Glasper Grammy Award for Best R&B Album at the 65th Grammy Awards.
+To date, he has mixed projects with 14 Grammy nominations, 4 of those projects have won.